bio-coding/AntiVPP/Readme.txt

 Steps to run AntiVPP:

-1- Download all the AntiVPP files available at:
+1- Download all the AntiVPP files

 2- Install WinPython 3.6.6.2Qt5-64 bit (*) available at: https://winpython.github.io/